-Last April 19, 2017, UST Literary Society held “DANAS: The 4th UST Literary Society Social Issues Seminar on ‘Nation’-Building and National Liberation at Thomas Aquinas Research Center Auditorium.
+Last April 19, 2017, UST Literary Society of the Department of Literature of the Faculty of Arts and Letters held “DANAS: The 4th UST Literary Society Social Issues Seminar on ‘Nation’-Building and National Liberation at Thomas Aquinas Research Center Auditorium.
 Speakers for this event were Prof. Nathania Chua from Ateneo de Manila University, and Scholar-Activist Adrienne Onday from the University of the Philippines.
 They tackled the importance of awareness in political issues, as well as the role of youths and their capabilities in making a difference.

 Real Battles are won Offline